solenyk/world-of-toys/README.md

 ## Introduction

 This web application is designed to allow users to view and purchase toys from a toy store.
-Users can browse through the available toys, add them to their cart, and checkout to purchase them.
+Users can browse through shop goods, search them flexibly, add products to a cart, make purchases, and proceeding payment with their card credentials.

 ## Technologies